This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Thinly sliced the onion and dice the garlic chive into sections of the same length as the cucumbers, if using.
+• Thinly slice the onion.
+If using garlic chives, cut them into sections about the same length as the cucumber spears.

 Notes